n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-Gurmukhi also includes two special consonants that can occur after the base consonant.
+Gurmukhi also includes special consonants that can occur after the base consonant.
 These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining mark-like forms.

-  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A "Ra,Halant" sequence at the beginning of a syllable may be replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

+  - A "Ra,Halant" sequence before the base consonant or a "Halant,Ra" sequence after the base consonant may be replaced with a below-base mark.

+> Note: "Reph" substitutions are rare in Gurmukhi text. `<gur2>` fonts may
+> not implement the "Reph" substitution in GSUB at all.
+Nevertheless,
+> shaping engines must test for it in order to provide the
+> functionality if it is implemented.

 "Reph" characters must be reordered after the syllable-identification stage is complete.